biojava/biojava.github.io/_wikis/Dickson_Guedes.md

-[CookBook's](Biojava:Cookbook "wikilink") English version to this Wiki, but I've introduced to BioJava in 2005, when I've started my Bacharel's Tesis using it how a framework to contruct [Phylogenetic trees](wp:Phylogenetic trees "wikilink") "powered by" Genetics Algorithms.
+[CookBook's](Biojava:Cookbook "wikilink") English version to this Wiki, but I've introduced to BioJava in 2005, when I've started my Bacharel's Tesis using it how a framework to contruct [Phylogenetic trees](wp:Phylogenetic trees "wikilink") "powered by" [wp:Genetic algorithms](wp:Genetic algorithms "wikilink").
 So... if all dones right, I'll presents my tesis at July of 2006... good luck for me.. ":)